the many benefits of digital radiography

 advantages of digital radiography

 For instance, consider the differences between digital and film cameras.
 If you’ve used a film camera, you understand the frustrations.
-Dealing with film and waiting for it to develop causes delays.
+Dealing with film and waiting for it to develop causes delays and takes several minutes of your time.
 However, with digital cameras, you can immediately see, share, and modify images.

 Firstly, x-ray images offer instant viewing without the need for image processing.
-Therefore, without the need for a dark room, chemicals, or personnel to process films, overall costs are reduced.
+Therefore, without the need for a dark room, chemicals, or personnel to process films, overall costs are reduced and the dentist and hygienist can focus their attention on the patient and their needs.

 Thirdly, the digital technology offers improved image quality and allows for adjustments in exposure.
 In addition, it allows for correction of errors and zooming in on areas of concern.
 As a result, digital images offer more precise detail and accurate diagnosis.